What parents need to know

-BOTTLE SHOCK gets off to a slow start, attempting to add some fictional spice to the true story the movie is based on by introducing a beautiful female intern to the mix, expanding the flinty relationship between the father-son owners of Chateau Montelena (a diamond in the crown of the California wineries), and raising the stakes higher and higher.
+BOTTLE SHOCK gets off to a slow start, attempting to add some fictional spice to the true story the movie is based on by introducing a beautiful female intern to the mix.
+It goes on to expand the flinty relationship between the father-son owners of Chateau Montelena (a diamond in the crown of the California wineries), and then raises the stakes higher and higher.
 What's real seems obvious and works best.

 By the time we get to the contest, it doesn't disappoint.
 Nor does the outcome -- but it doesn't surprise, either.
 Still, the wine country setting is beautiful, the actors have fun with their robust roles, and the movie's appreciation of the wine is contagious.

 Families can talk about the father-son relationship at the core of the movie.
 What does Bo do to earn his father's respect?
 How do the filmmakers show the changes in this important relationship?
 What does this movie have in common with other films that tell the story of an underdog going up against a strong opponent?
 Who do you think its target audience is?